-Table 7.2.1 RR Allocation to Services shows the results of the detailed allocation calculations in the section below (from table 7.3.2).
-The values are the revenue requirement for each service each year.
+Table 7.2.1 Revenue Requirement Allocated to Services shows the results of the detailed allocation calculations in the section below (from table 7.3.2).
+The values are the revenue requirement for each service in each year.
 The units are million AUD.